keu/docs/astro/cli/astro-organization.md

 - `astro organization list`: View a list of Organizations that you can access on Astro.
 Only the Organizations you have been invited to by a System Admin appear on this list.
 - `astro organization switch`: Switch to a different Organization that you have access to in Astro.

+You can use `astro organization user invite` to invite multiple users to an Organization at a time.
+See [Add a group of users to Astro using the Astro CLI](add-user.md#add-a-group-of-users-to-astro-using-the-astro-cli).

 ## Options

 | Option    | Description                                                                                                                                       | Valid Values                                                                                                                             |